Podcast Ep. 16 ~ Prana and Spiritual Growth: Deepening Your Connection to Life Energy

 Sleep is meant to do this, but it is not always efficient, especially if we go to bed exhausted or full of worries and tension.

-Relaxation and meditation practices are the most efficient forms of rest, allowing us to calm the mind and emotions and replenish ourselves with energy.
+Relaxation and meditation practices are the most efficient forms of rest.
+They allow us to calm our minds and emotions and replenish ourselves with energy.

 The lying meditation called Yoga Nidra, or the pranic relaxation, are excellent ways to restore and nourish ourselves when we’re tired.